 Custom component - CustomComponent

-The custom component (CustomComponent) allows creating your own application components using the JavaScript.
+The custom component (CustomComponent) allows you to create your own components for the application using the JavaScript.

 A CustomComponent consists of eight elements: